How to pass parameters from client to server-side of the PdfViewerControl?

 }

-Refer to the following KB link for creating web service application in ASP.NET Core.
+Refer to the following KB link for creating a web service application in ASP.NET Core:

 https://www.syncfusion.com/kb/10346/how-to-create-pdf-viewer-web-service-application-in-asp-net-core

-In the ASP.NET Core web service application, you should configure the route and template of Configure(IApplicationBuilder app, IHostingEnvironment env)in Startup.cs for passing the parameters from client to server.
+In the ASP.NET Core web service application, you should configure the route and template of Configure(IApplicationBuilder app, IHostingEnvironment env) in Startup.cs for passing the parameters from the client to the server.
 The ID should be mentioned before the action in a template like "{controller}/{id?}/{action}", because the ID will be added in the serviceUrl before appending the web action method.
-Refer to the following code.
+Refer to the following code:

 public void Configure(IApplicationBuilder app, IHostingEnvironment env)